rubiyak-sketch/rainbow-palate/README.md

 # rainbow-palate
-Everything around you is colorful
+Everything around you is colorful,
 Just Paint your imagination on paper